The CMU 30.3%: the enterprise agent capability gap

 “Agents are almost ready; wait six months.”
 The benchmark’s 2024-to-2026 trajectory is 6 percentage points over 18-24 months.
 Six months is roughly 1-2 percentage points.
 Not a phase change; not a threshold crossing.

 “30.3% is close enough to production for general autonomy.”
 Two out of three tasks failing is not close enough for any scope where failure propagates cost.
 Narrow-scope deployments with human-in-the-loop are not “almost autonomous”; they are a different operational model.
-Marketing the narrow-scope pattern as autonomy is the framing error that produces the 88%.
+Marketing the narrow-scope pattern as autonomy is the framing error that produces the stalled majority.

 Holding-up note